Staff & Trustees

 He then joined National Express as a regional manager in the West Midlands.
 Further to this Lawrence spent eight years in the community transport sector, serving as Regional Director for the London division at HCT Group.
 He also served as Vice Chair of the Board of the Community Transport Association for several years.

 Lawrence is currently Deputy Operations Director at Abellio London.
+He became a Co-Chair of ECT in Sept 2025 along with Robert Holland.

 Lawrence Wilson image